 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“I have met patients who were first diagnosed as having a respiratory issue.
-Over time, when their symptoms did not improve with appropriate treatment, heart failure was entertained as a diagnosis,” says heart failure specialist Miriam Jacob, MD.
+“I have met patients who were first diagnosed as having a respiratory issue,” says heart failure specialist Miriam Jacob, MD.
+“Over time, when their symptoms didn’t improve with appropriate treatment, heart failure was entertained as a diagnosis.”

-Once heart failure has been diagnosed and appropriate treatment started, the cough should go away.
-If it returns, your medications may need adjusting or your angiotensin-converting enzyme inhibitor changed to an angiotensin receptor blocker.
+“Once heart failure has been diagnosed and appropriate treatment started, the cough should improve or go away,” assures Dr. Jacob.
+“If it returns, your medications may need adjusting or your angiotensin-converting enzyme inhibitor changed to an angiotensin receptor blocker.”